 The exact layers of the funnel will differ from one business to the other.

-However, it is generally a good idea to clearly map out your business’s conversion funnel to help you plan out the necessary optimisations that will surely simplify the process of conversion rate optimisation.
+However, it is generally a good idea to map out your business’s conversion funnel to help you plan out the necessary optimisations that will simplify the conversion rate optimisation process.

-Generally, it is a good idea to start at the point where you seem to be dropping lots of potential customers.
-This will likely provide the greatest change in your conversion rate and that’s why it should be addressed first.
+Generally, starting at the point where you seem to be dropping lots of potential customers is a good idea.
+This will likely provide the greatest change in your conversion rate, so it should be addressed first.

 2. Optimising Your Website

-After you have successfully mapped out your conversion funnel, it is now time to make sure that all relevant aspects of your website are up to par.
+After you have successfully mapped out your conversion funnel, it is time to ensure that all relevant aspects of your website are up to par.
 Here are some of the main aspects that you should consider:

-• Graphics: It is generally a good idea to consider your website’s graphics.
-The graphics should be light-weight, well placed and clean in order to attract potential customers.
+• Graphics: Considering your website’s graphics is generally a good idea.
+The graphics should be lightweight, well-placed and clean to attract potential customers.

 • Accessibility: The usability of your website plays an important role in your conversion rate.
-It is not enough to get the customer to want your product, they should be able to easily find and order it.
-By ensuring that your website is usable on all devices and your products are easily found, you not only save customer’s time but you also provide them with a pleasant experience that will encourage them to keep using your business.
+It is not enough to get the customer to want your product; they should be able to find and order it easily.
+By ensuring that your website is usable on all devices and your products are easily found, you not only save customers’ time but also provide them with a pleasant experience that will encourage them to keep using your business.

 • Urgency: Every website needs a satisfying call to action.
-This is what motivates the viewer to engage in your “target action”.
+This motivates the viewer to engage in your “target action”.
 Customer satisfaction is a great driving force that will generate lots of sales for your business once you utilize it properly.
-It is important to give the potential customer a reason for taking that action and your statements should induce a sense of urgency to minimize the chance of the potential customer backing out of the deal.
+Giving the potential customer a reason for taking that action is important.
+Your statements should induce a sense of urgency to minimize the chance of the potential customer backing out of the deal.

 Additionally, you may also choose to provide the viewer with the testimonials of previous customers that were satisfied with your business as an additional motivator to reassure the viewer.